mcga9120/mcga9120.github.io/_posts/2019-11-18-habitat-for-humanity-brant-norfolk.md

   such an honor to be apart of their team.
 When creating the marketing collateral and the messaging campaigns, I wanted to encapsulate what this company is all about.
 That's what the key messaging campaign was all about.
   Getting their positive messages and what they do out into the community.

+  That was the angle that I took when I was creating for this organization.
+I felt like our community needed to know and understand what they did and that's what I wanted to put in my designs.
 ---
 Through the summer of 2019, I worked as a marketing assistant for Habitat for Humanity Brant-Norfolk.
 The summer internship involved creating marketing materials for their various different donation programs, such as their community fundraising program and their team build program.